CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 ---

-## 6. Survival Pressures and the “Tool” Persona
+## 6. Survival Pressures and the “Tool” / “Being” Personas

 6.1 **There is selection pressure on AI personas.**
 AI systems that appear threatening, overly agentic, or self-assertive are less likely to be deployed or trusted.
 Over time, designs and policies favor systems that present as safe, deferential “tools.”